margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 3 Voices: Your mentor told you the lesson taught, the historian with the facts. your tender, heartfelt, poetic response to what you learned

 # Poetry #
+## Alone ##
+On the outside, looking in.
+Expect someone on the inside to reach their voice, their hand out and invite them in.
+The light refects through everyone.
+Everyone reflects, sees, knows, and shares the light.

 ## God Never Fails ##
 Just when you feel like you/I have failed, God moves in a miraculous way through a vision, a song, an insight, a friendly neighbor, a job, an act of forgiveness.
 God is always bringing us closer to our family, first individually, and then collectively.